 What attorneys work at CunninghamLegal, and how does the firm do Estate Planning?
 These webinars explain our process, give you a bit of history about the firm, and introduce you to the best lawyers in California estate planning.

 Ready for more in-depth information about Estate Planning?
 Take a look at our extensive educational material or consider ordering the popular book “Savvy Estate Planning” by our founder, Jim Cunningham.

-Or simply contact us for a free initial consultation on your own custom estate plan.
+Or better yet, contact us for a free initial consultation with a lawyer on your own custom estate plan.